redshift-tools/redshift-csv-loader/README.md

 Loads CSV file to Amazon-Redshift table from Windows command line.

 Features:
- - Loads local (to tyour Windows desktop) CSV file to Amazon Redshift.
+ - Loads local (to your Windows desktop) CSV file to Amazon Redshift.
  - No need to preload your data to S3 prior to insert to Redshift.
  - No need for Amazon AWS CLI.
  - Works from your OS Windows desktop (command line).